myselfayush010/Debian-Hacking-Tools/README.md

 # shell_script

+KALI LINUX ALL TOOLS INSTALL IN ONE CLICK NO MATTER WHICH OPERATING SYSTEM YOU ARE USING

+SUPPORTED ALL DEBIAN BASED LINUX.

 - tools.sh [ HOW TO USE ]
 - MAKE EXECUTABLE = chmod +x tools.sh
 - RUN              = ./tools.sh